miljan-gajic/poke-table/README.md

 3. **Filtering**: Server-side API route for filtering by Pokémon name
 4. **Detail Views**: Client-side fetching when a Pokémon is selected

-### Custom Hooks

-#### usePokemonPagination

-Manages the state and logic for paginating through the Pokémon API results, with built-in caching to avoid redundant network requests.

-#### usePokemonFilter

-Handles filtering functionality with caching and error handling for searching Pokémon by name.

 ### API Routes

 The project includes a custom API route for Pokémon filtering at `/api/pokemon-filter`, which provides: